iaxx/exotracker/README.md

 # exotracker

-barebones manual tracker for Exoprimal until they decide to show us our stats
+barebones manual stats tracker for Exoprimal until they decide to show us our stats